Ferengi-Capitalists/CS3398-Ferengi-S2020/README.md

 - Alex & Shay: FC_Ferengi.pdf - Flow chart to help visualize how a user will interact with the web app.
 - Courtney: Nav bar for easier maneuvering around the web app
 - Ryan: Home page, databases for user logins.
-- Scott: Budget tab (adding recurring and nonrecurring incomes and expenses) website
+- Scott: Budget tab (adding expenses and revenues with reactivity and an easy naming convention that allows for backend integration. website

 ## Team improvements